Menu

 Safeguarding

 Repton Primary School is fully committed to safeguarding and promoting the welfare of all its pupils.
-All staff follow the guidance set out in the document 'Keeping Children Safe in Education 2021' (in the 'policies'section below).
+All staff follow the guidance set out in the document 'Keeping Children Safe in Education 2025' (in the 'policies' section below).

 We are committed to giving our children the skills to keep safe at home and school and often invite in visitors to support this.
 We want our children to have the skills to challenge gender stereotypes and to recognise that domestic violence is never acceptable.

-As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
+As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability and as a result staff have been trained in Prevent (updated March 2024).

-At Repton Primary School all staff are expected to uphold and promote our Core British Values.
+At Repton Primary School all staff are expected to uphold and promote our Fundamental British Values.
+Our staff also have a duty of care to ensure that discrimination never happens against the protected characteristics set out in the 2010 Equality Act.

 If you have any concerns about the safety of your child or any other young person, please contact the following: